Keyboard shortcuts

 sudo apt upgrade

-sudo apt install git python3 python3-jwt
+sudo apt install git python3 python3-jwt python-bcrypt

 get owlogger software